clay/amphora/README.md

 [handlebars](https://github.com/wycats/handlebars.js/),
 [nunjucks](https://github.com/mozilla/nunjucks),
 [react](https://github.com/facebook/react).
-Simply end your template file name with an identifying extension and Clay will process it in the appropriate engine.
+Simply end your template filename with an identifying extension and Clay will process it in the appropriate engine.
 For example, `template.jade` will compile from Jade, and `template.html` will simply output unprocessed html.

 ### How to create a schema